 Today, many food trucks are capitalizing with different social media platforms to promote their efforts like their secret truck location on a particular day, special events, or discounts and coupons.
 Read social media tips for the food truck driver below.

-Understand your audience.
-You want to use certain platforms to reach certain audiences.
-As of 2017, Facebook still has the most active users.
-According to Smart Insights, Facebook is well ahead of the competition with 89% market penetration, while Instagram came in 2nd with 32% penetration.
-However, if you are wanting to get granular and focus your messaged to say a younger demographic, you might invest more of your time on Instagram or Pinterest, remember that users have now the possibility to Buy Instagram likes.
+, Facebook is well ahead of the competition with 89% market penetration, while Instagram came in 2nd with 32% penetration.
+However, if you are wanting to get granular and focus your messaged to say a younger demographic, you might invest more of your time on Instagram or Pinterest, remember that users have now the possibility to Buy Instagram likes

 Understand which content to post and not to post.

 For most platforms it’s important to keep things short and sweet.
 Not many people want to open up their Facebook and read a 900 word essay on why they should come to your food truck.
 It’s important to be consistent with your messaging.
 If your food truck is all about having a good time and you serve Caribbean food, try using beachy or colorful photos in your posts.
 If it’s not Caribbean, but your still encouraging a positive atmosphere, remember to always stay positive with what you post, even if it’s a negative review.
 As a tip, remember negative feedback is just someone else’s interpretation of your restaurant.
 It can be great insight into improving things.
 There is not a food truck out there that is 100% perfect.

 Understand that social media is a 24/7 job.